Tag: eastern league

 Candy Cummings, Pitcher, Hartford, 1878.

 Hartford’s first foray into minor league baseball ended on an embarrassing note.
-Consequently, the city was without a professional club for the next five years.
-Finally in February of 1884, Hartford Base Ball Park Association, a joint stock corporation founded a new team in the Connecticut State League.
-The Hartfords of 1884 played at a new ballpark on Ward Street.
+Consequently, the city was without a professional franchise for the next five years.
+Finally in February of 1884, a joint stock corporation called Hartford Base Ball Park Association founded a new team as part of the Connecticut State League.
+The Hartfords of 1884 played at a new park on Ward Street.
 Baseball enthusiast and cigar magnate, Charles A. Soby was team manager as well as President of the Connecticut State League.
 He directed affairs from the Hartford Base Ball Headquarters on Main Street, a leftover base of operations from the days of the Hartford Dark Blues.

 Charles Soby, Manager, Hartford, 1884.